 Graphically the game is practically the same as Rugby 06, with the exception of up to date kits.
 The game looks about as good as it possibly can on the PlayStation 2 and in truth there’s little to complain about with the look of the game.
 It could be said that the player likenesses aren’t that great but in all honesty it’s not something you’d really notice when playing a match.
 There are some new camera control options which allow you to view the game exactly as you want to.
 The player animations are all good.
 The frame rate holds up nicely throughout and the load times are all fairly respectable.
 The series is going to have to wait until it moves to the Xbox 360 and PlayStation 3 before it can look any better than it does here.

-The previous EA Sports Rugby titles we've seen haven't been that great for deaf gamers.
+The previous EA Sports Rugby titles we’ve seen haven’t been that great for deaf gamers.
 As with all sports games there are no subtitles for the match commentary.
-Once again the bulk of the tutorial isn't subtitled and gamers will be completely unaware of the helpful comments that are given out.
+Once again the bulk of the tutorial isn’t subtitled and gamers will be completely unaware of the helpful comments that are given out.
 Thankfully the controls and basic instructions are shown in text so the tutorial is still of some value for deaf gamers.
+This has actually become a necessity today for almost every online venture, be it a play station game or investment plan like Bitcoins, to have a good base for instructions and understanding.
+You can check this out to see how perfectly websites for Bitcoins brief the users about the dos and don’ts when involving in the plans.
 From the main menu you can select the EA Sports Extras option to find information on the controls and game help, which gives you text and information to explain what the various player speciality icons used in the game means as well as information on player form and morale, out of position players and player positions and roles.

 There can be little doubt that the main attraction with Rugby 08 is the ability to play through a fully licensed Rugby World Cup 2007 tournament with all the official nations, kits and stadia etc. Taking the Rugby World Cup out of the equation, it’s fair to say that this isn’t a big improvement over the Rugby 06 although, with that said, it’s definitely a game players of Rugby 06 will want to pick up.
 Despite there not being many differences between Rugby 06 and Rugby 08 (the Rugby World Cup aside of course), the differences do make a difference and Rugby 08 is the best in the series so far.
 It plays a solid game of rugby and is arguably one of the best console rugby games to date.
 The lack of an online mode is unfortunate, especially as the ability to play an online game such as, Rugby World Cup, would have been great, but I daresay this is something we’ll see when the series finally moves over to the Xbox 360 and PlayStation 3.
 If you are currently in the market for a rugby title then Rugby 08 is definitely the game to go for.